Food Law and Policy

 Responsible department: UEF Law School

-Modes of Study: This course is available as an intensive 2 week course 14.-25.8.2017 and is primarily designed for Finnish and foreign Master level students.
+Modes of study: This course is primarily designed for Finnish and international Master level students.
 It is also suitable for experts working in institutions applying food law or making food policy as well as doctoral students in related fields.
 Attendance and completion of course work on-site in Joensuu is required.
 The course consists of expert lectures/workshops, study visits, and writing a learning diary.